The Wizarding World of Harry Potter: Universal Epic Universe

 A third land in the Wizarding World, the Ministry of Magic, opened as part of Universal Epic Universe on May 22, 2025 with attractions based on both the Harry Potter and Fantastic Beasts film series.
 A theatrical show Le Cirque Arcanus is included in 1920s wizarding Paris.
 The land also features many shops, restaurants, and experiences, as well as a location where guests can time travel by Métro-Floo to the 1990s British Ministry of Magic.
-The Ministry of Magic is the home of the land's ride: Harry Potter and the Battle at the Ministry.
+The sole ride in the Ministry of Magic land is Harry Potter and the Battle at the Ministry.

+Cosme Acajor Baguettes Magique sells character wands that can be used throughout all three Wizarding World of Harry Potter themed environments at Universal Orlando Resort, along with an exclusive line of wands unique to Cosme Acajor Baguettes Magique.

 Universal Studios Japan

 At the Universal Studios Japan theme park in Osaka, Japan, the Wizarding World of Harry Potter opened on July 15, 2014.
 It includes the village of Hogsmeade, Harry Potter and the Forbidden Journey ride, and Flight of the Hippogriff roller coaster.
-Two features in the Japanese park not found in Orlando or Hollywood are Hogwarts' Black Lake and live owls.
+Two features in the Japanese park not found in Orlando or Hollywood is Hogwarts' Black Lake.
+From 2014 to 2018, the land also featured two live great horned owls tied to a pedestal, but this has been discontinued.